franciscpitthan/Methods_Quant_Fin/README.md

 # Methods_Quant_Fin

-  Compilation of applied theory and methods used in quantitative finance, mostly using Python.
+  Compilation of applied theory and methods used in quantitative finance, mostly with Python.
 By Francisco Pitthan.

   This is a repo for educational purposes, I plan to update it to cover materials about pricing, risk valuation, and forecasting.
 The topics are loosely inspired by Paul Wilmott's book *Quantitative Finance* and CQF's Program.
 It is suplemented by academic papers, topics covered in Yves Hilpisch's *Python for Finance* book, classes I followed at Coursera and DataCamp, and additional packages I've found useful.